adeebatak11/icu_mortality/notes.md

         -

         1.  unclear or biased validation of model performance

-            -

-                (4) It should be clear that models are developed using training data only.

         2.  difference in whether data-driven variable selection was performed (yes/no) before applying LR and ML algorithms,